About

-Mari Keski-Korsu is a post-disciplinary artist and researcher who explores resilience and how ecological changes manifest in everyday life.
-The work is based on collaborations with different kinds of communities and species.
-Her medium of expression is a hybrid combination of participatory performance, visual and live art.
-Her current practice for several years is focused on inter-species communication and hydrobodily care to possibly enable empathy towards whole ecosystems.
-She is interested in intersections in between art, activism and science from permaculturic and ecofeminist perspectives.
-Currently, she is an artist member of an art&science team working in Abisko Scientific Research Station in the Subarctic investigating the implications of Anthropocene in sensorial ritualisations related eg. to permafrost.
-Since spring 2021, she is a doctoral candidate to study towards Doctor of Arts degree in Aalto University‘s School of Arts, Design and Architecture, Department of Art and Media.
+Mari Keski-Korsu is a post-disciplinary artist and doctoral researcher who explores macro-level manifestations of the ecological polycrisis.
+Her work is based on multispecies collaborations and her medium of expression is a hybrid combination of participatory performance, visual and live art.
+Her practice involves intuitive interspecies communication, hydrobodily care and walking methodology to possibly enable empathy towards whole ecosystems.
+She is a doctoral researcher to study towards Doctor of Arts degree in Aalto University’s School of Arts, Design and Architecture, Department of Art and Media, supervised by Laura Beloff.
+Her research focuses on multispecies ritualisations in change in the (sub)Arctic and she is an artist member in interdisciplinary research group working in Abisko Scientific Research Station in Access Abisko program.

 https://research.aalto.fi/en/persons/mari-keski-korsu